bpm-crafters/bpm-crafters/docs/contributing.md

 There are several ways, how you can participate in this community.

+## Interested?

+We would love to receive feedback and discuss different aspects of BPM with you.
+For this purpose, we opened a [Discussion](https://github.com/bpm-crafters/bpm-crafters/discussions) section for you.
+If you have any questions, contributions or ideas, please don't hesitate to join our discussion.

 ## Sign the Manifesto

 You think that BPM Manifesto is essential for BPM solutions and community and share our values?
 You can